seanquiambao/dialogic-playground/README.md

 Basic dialogue system template based off of Danganronpa V3: Killing Harmony.
 Made with Godot using Dialogic 2 Plugin.

 <img width="1152" height="648" alt="killing_harmony_test" src="https://github.com/user-attachments/assets/a8a157fb-a718-41bc-b3bd-eacbbf8fa34c" />

+This is a project created for educational purpose.
+Any rights involving characters such as logos models or trademarks associated with Spike Chunsofts’ franchise known as Danganronpa remain their property.